dmrschmidt/sketch-timer/README.md

 # Deployment

-## CloudFoundry
+## Cloud Foundry - automatic deploy

+Pushing to this repository automatically deploys the app to Cloud Foundry through [Travis CI](https://travis-ci.org/dmrschmidt/zeebn).
+It pushes to https://zeebn.cfapps.io so no further action is required.
+Tests are run before pushing to ensure the code still works as expected.

+## Cloud Foundry - manual deploy

-Make sure you are logged in to your CLoud Foundry instance and have a `manifest.yml` set up, which includes all the required environment variables and other configurations.
+Make sure you are logged in to your Cloud Foundry instance and have a `manifest.yml` set up, which includes all the required environment variables and other configurations.
 If you already created an app, you can create this file with the CF CLI: